-The trail is renown for its backpacking opportunities.
+The trail is renowned for its backpacking opportunities.
 Whether it be three or four-day outings or quick overnights, you’ll find a trip to meet your desires.
 There are many places to pitch a tent or stay in a shelter.

-Before we talk about camping spots on the Escarpment Trail we need to introduce the basic dos and don’t of camping in the Catskills.
+Before we talk about camping spots on the Escarpment Trail, we need to introduce the basic dos and don’t of camping in the Catskills.

-: You can camp anywhere as long as you are at least 150 feet from a water body, road, or trail unless the area is posted as “Camping Prohibited.”
+At-large camping: You can camp anywhere as long as you are at least 150 feet from a water body, road, or trail unless the area is posted as “Camping Prohibited.”

 A Length of stay: Camping for more than 3 nights at one spot or with 10 or more people requires a permit from a forest ranger.

-Above: Camping is also prohibited above 3,500 feet in elevation from March 22 until December 20 each year to protect the fragile summit environment.
+Above 3500 feet: Camping is also prohibited above 3,500 feet in elevation from March 22 until December 20 each year to protect the fragile summit environment.

 Human waste: Use pit privies provided near popular camping areas and trailheads.
 If none are available, dispose of human waste by digging a hole 6″-8″ deep at least 150 feet from water or campsites.
 Cover with leaves and soil.